-Embark on your early morning adventure as you check in at the Rainbow Ryders’ tent.
+Embark on your early morning adventure as you check in with at the Rainbow Ryders’ tent located on the field of Memorial Park.
 From there, you’ll be escorted to the launch field where the inflation process of your balloon begins, giving you the opportunity to witness the gentle giants come to life.

 Once your balloon is inflated and ready to go, you will be lifted off the ground to fly among the many balloons participating in the event.
 Your flight will last approximately 45 minutes to an hour.
 Make sure to bring your camera, as you will embark upon a unique journey with breathtaking views!